2014 BEPS Deliverables | Developing Countries | Next steps | Background

 40. How have developing countries been involved in the work?

 Engagement with developing countries has been and will continue to be extensive.
 Accomplishing the actions set forth in the BEPS Action Plan requires an effective and comprehensive process that involves all relevant stakeholders, including both developed and developing countries.
 Developing countries have therefore been consulted extensively through a combination of regional and global high-level policy dialogues.
-Over 80 developing countries and other non-OECD/non-G20 economies have been consulted through four in-depth regional consultations and five thematic global fora, attended by more than 110 jurisdictions and a number of representatives from civil society and the business community.
+Over 80 developing countries and other non-OECD/non-G20 economies have been consulted in the first year of the Project through four in-depth regional consultations and five thematic global fora, attended by more than 110 jurisdictions and a number of representatives from civil society and the business community.

 41. How has the input from developing countries been used?